Supreme Court grants Trump some immunity. Are presidents now above the law?

 “The prosaic tools on which the government would have courts rely are an inadequate safeguard against the peculiar constitutional concerns implicated in the prosecution of a former president,” he added.
 “Such tools may suffice to protect the constitutional rights of individual criminal defendants,” but presidential immunity interests “seek to protect not the President himself, but the institution of the Presidency.”

 Justice Amy Coney Barrett joined the entire majority opinion except for that section.
-In a separate concurrence, she laid out – in more detail than the majority opinion – how a criminal immunity claim by former president could be adjudicated.
+In a separate concurrence, she laid out – in more detail than the majority opinion – how a criminal immunity claim by a former president could be adjudicated.
 The Constitution, she wrote, “does not insulate Presidents from criminal liability for official acts.”

 The president can challenge whether or not an alleged criminal act was “official” or not, she added.
 “If that challenge fails, however, he must stand trial.”